-When the amount of the performance bond or bond substitute falls below 90 percent of the monthly Non-Title XIX/XXI ACC-RBHA payment amount, the amount of the performance bond or bond substitute shall be increased to at least 100 percent of the monthly Non-Title XIX/XXI ACC-RBHA payment amount.
+When the amount of the Performance Bond or Bond Substitute falls below 100% of the monthly Non-Title XIX/XXI ACC-RBHA payment amount, the amount of the Performance Bond or Bond Substitute shall be increased to at least 110% of the monthly Non-Title XIX/XXI ACC-RBHA payment amount.
+The Contractor shall increase the amount of the Performance Bond or Bond Substitute within 30 days of identification of falling below 100% of the monthly capitation amount.

-AHCCCS will calculate and monitor the Title XIX/XXI and Non-Title XIX/XXI performance bond amounts as one figure.
-The Contractor may meet the Title XIX/XXI and Non-Title XIX/XXI performance bond requirements with one performance bond or bond substitute.
+AHCCCS will calculate and monitor the Title XIX/XXI and Non-Title XIX/XXI Performance Bond amounts as one figure.
+The Contractor may meet the Title XIX/XXI and Non-Title XIX/XXI Performance Bond requirements with one Performance Bond or Bond Substitute.